mithrangowda07/AI-Recommendation/README.md

 3. **Adjust Balance**: Use the slider to balance content vs. collaborative filtering (0-1)
 4. **Select Count**: Choose how many recommendations to receive (5-20)
 5. **Get Recommendations**: Click the button to see personalized results
+6. **Theme**: Use the Theme toggle in the navbar to switch light/dark

+### Homepage Sections
+- "Popular in <country>" and "In <language>" cards show curated tiles with improved spacing and compact headings for readability.

 ### API Endpoints